 Display & Enjoy!

 I made this for my mantle, but I think it is a versatile piece that would look so cute anywhere!
-This could also be made in different variations, like maybe an 8×10 with only one bunny.
-I considered adding a phrase, such as “Welcome Spring” or the ever popular “Hoppy Easter,” but decided it looked a bit cleaner without it.
+This could also be made in different variations, like as an 8×10 with only one bunny.
+I considered adding a phrase, such as “Welcome Spring” or the ever popular “Hoppy Easter,” but decided it looked a cleaner without it.
 Depending on your style, adding lettering is definitely an option!
 Let me know in the comments if you decide to make this yourself and be sure to share pictures!